HammerSeb/xDimer/README.md

 >
 >       instance dimer_system: use for simulation of emission spectra from exisiting dimer system
 >
->       list: use for fitting a data set, list needs to be of the form list [0: gs_potential, 1: xs_parameter, 2: e_offset, 3: q_xs, 4: mass]
+>       list: use for fitting a data set, list needs to be of the form [0: gs_potential, 1: xs_parameter, 2: e_offset, 3: q_xs, 4: mass]
 COMMENT: mass should not be used as a free fit parameter but be set to the reduced mass of the dimer system

 ***Returns:***
 > dict/ndarray:   if temp is list, dictionary (key = temp): ndarrays containing emission spectra for respective temperature temp
 >
-> if temp is float: ndarrays containing emission spectra for respective temperature temp
+> if temp is float: ndarray containing emission spectra for respective temperature temp
 >
 >array structure: [8, size(E)]:
 >